 5. Lodge Your Application

-The final step is to lodge your application with Licensing NT by completing an Application for Incorporation of an Association form.
+The final step is to lodge your application with Licensing NT.
+Complete the updated Application for Incorporation of an Association form, ensuring that all information is accurate and up-to-date.

-If you’re the person lodging the application, you’ll need to sign a Statutory Declaration clarifying their authority to apply as the public officer.
+If you are the person lodging the application, you will need to sign a Statutory Declaration confirming your authority as the public officer.
+This step is crucial for validating your application under the current legal framework as of 2025.

 Need Help Setting Up?